Rational pullbacks of Galois covers: Abstract

 \section{Abstract}

-The finite subgroups of ${\rm PGL}_2(\Cc)$ are shown to be the only finite groups $G$ with the following property: for some bound $r_0$, all Galois covers $X\rightarrow \Pp^1_\Cc$ of group $G$ can be obtained by pulling back those with at most $r_0$ branch points along all \hbox{non-constant} rational maps $\Pp^1_\Cc \rightarrow \Pp^1_\Cc$.
+The finite subgroups of ${\rm PGL}_2(\Cc)$ are shown to be the only finite groups $G$ with this property: for some integer $r_0$ (depending on $G$), all Galois covers $X\rightarrow \Pp^1_\Cc$ of group $G$ can be obtained by pulling back those with at most $r_0$ branch points along \hbox{non-constant} rational maps $\Pp^1_\Cc \rightarrow \Pp^1_\Cc$.
 For $G\subset {\rm PGL}_2(\Cc)$, it is in fact enough to pull back one well-chosen cover with at most $3$ branch points.
-A worthwhile consequence of the converse for inverse Galois theory is that, for $G\not \subset {\rm PGL}_2(\Cc)$, letting the branch point number grow always provides truly new realizations $F/\Cc(T)$ of $G$.
-Our approach also leads to some improvements of results of Buhler-Reichstein about generic polynomials with one parameter.
-For example, if $G$ is neither cyclic nor odd dihedral, no polynomial $P \in \Cc[T,Y]$ of Galois group $G$ can {parametrize}, {via} specialization of $T$, all Galois extensions $E/k$ of group $G$; here $k$ is some specific base field, not depending on $G$, viz. $k=\Cc((V))(U)$.
-A final appli\-cation, related to an old problem of Schinzel, provides, subject to the Birch \& Swinnerton-Dyer conjecture, a $1$-parameter family of affine curves over some number field, all with a rational point, but with no rational generic point.
+A consequence of the converse for inverse Galois theory is that, for $G\not \subset {\rm PGL}_2(\Cc)$, letting the branch point number grow provides truly new Galois realizations $F/\Cc(T)$ of $G$.
+Another application is that the ``Beckmann--Black'' property that ``any two Galois covers of $\Pp^1_\Cc$ with the same group $G$ are always pullbacks of another Galois cover of group $G$'' only holds if $G\subset {\rm PGL}_2(\Cc)$.